atlas-runtime/atlas-guides/atlas-pi.md

 For our second demo application, we will be using a program fragment that performs a simple AES encrypt and HMAC Sign.
 Using atlas we should only provide a data buffer (to be encrypted) but also a pair of cryptographic keys (one used for the encryption and the second for the signing).

-In this benchmark, we are using a function called `generate_traffic` that dynamically generates and 120 issues `encrypt_sign` requests at different time intervals.
+In this benchmark, we are using a function called `generate_traffic` that dynamically generates and issues 120 `encrypt_sign` requests at different time intervals.
 We hold a global array of promises to store every returned remote request.
-After ~120 requests have been received, the program runs `Promise.allSettled` on the global promise array to gather the execution results and atlas terminates.
+After ~120 requests have been received, the program runs `Promise.allSettled` on the global promise array to gather the execution results and then terminates.

 Our application is based on [crypto-es](https://github.com/entronad/crypto-es).